-Category Institutional Definition Institutional SLO Content Content is knowledge of the terminology, concepts, methodologies, and theories used within the subject area.
-577 Critical Thinking , , , Communication Communication is the development and expression of ideas in written and oral forms.
+Category Institutional Definition Institutional SLO Content terminology, concepts, methodologies, Students demonstrate competence in the terminology, concepts, methodologies, and theories used within the subject area.
+Critical thinking is characterized by the comprehensive analysis of issues, ideas, and evidence before accepting or formulating an opinion or conclusion. information from multiple Communication Communication is the development and expression of ideas in written and oral forms.
 Students clearly and effectively communicate knowledge, ideas, and reasoning in written or oral forms appropriate to the subject area.